 What is minimum essential coverage (MEC)?

-Health Benefits • January 5, 2023 at 9:21 AM • Written by: Chase Charaba
+Health Benefits • January 30, 2025 at 10:30 AM • Written by: Holly Bengfort

 Under the Affordable Care Act (ACA), minimum essential coverage (MEC) is any health insurance coverage that meets the individual shared responsibility requirement, also known as the individual mandate.
-While the federal tax penalty for not having MEC is no longer in effect for individuals, MEC is essential for various types of employer-sponsored health benefits.
+While the federal tax penalty for not having MEC is no longer in effect for individuals, MEC is essential for various employer-sponsored health benefits.

-This article will explain which types of insurance coverage satisfy the individual mandate, what happens if an employee doesn’t have qualifying health coverage, and which type of coverage works with benefits such as health reimbursement arrangements (HRAs).
+In this article, we'll explain which types of insurance coverage satisfy the individual mandate, what happens if an employee doesn't have qualifying health coverage, and which type of coverage works with benefits such as health reimbursement arrangements (HRAs).

 What qualifies as minimum essential coverage?